Parent Child Task Relationships

-If a task is relatively large and requires several users with different skills to manage, break the task into subtasks and create parent-child relationships.
+If a task is relatively large and requires several users with different skills to manage, break the task into subtasks and create parent & child task relationships.
 A child task should be a relatively smaller, manageable size of work.
 When you group child tasks together under a parent, values such as dates, costs etc. aggregate and roll up to the parent task.
 So the parent task takes on the form of a summary task or rollup task for its child tasks.
-Planned start date and Planned end date rollup occurs when you create child tasks: the duration of the parent automatically adjusts to cover its child tasks.
+Planned start date and Planned end date rollup occur when you create child tasks: the duration of the parent automatically adjusts to cover its child tasks.

 A parent-child relationship is different from a dependency relationship.
 In a dependency, one task must finish before another begins.
 In a parent-child relationship, any number of tasks can be nested under a parent task with or without any dependencies.

 Creating a Parent-Child Task Relationship